gianr00/Web-Scraping-Mission-to-Mars/README.md

 Build with: HTML, MongoDB, Flask, BeautifulSoup, Pandas and Requests/Splinter

 ## Goal:
-Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information into a single HTML page.

 ## Solution:
 1. Create a scraping module that visit the following sites and scrapes the data related to "Mission to Mars":